It’s like I have no emotions. I’m numb a lot of the time.

 Focusing inward instead of outward; noticing your own feelings and needs and trying to meet them; finding what makes you happy, and making memories with people you care about.
 This is the path to filling yourself.

-Surprisingly, once you’re on it you may find that your new path is actually far easier than the old one.
+Surprisingly, once you’re on your new path, you may find that it is actually far easier than your old one.

 To learn more about how to become more self-aware and fill yourself up, see the book Running on Empty.